isaacnmm/pestpolicy-hugo2XX/content/posts/baby-wasp/index.md

 As homeowners, we're often faced with [wasp](https://pestpolicy.com/do-fake-wasps-nests-work/) attacks and other flying insects, especially in summer and thus it's critical to know all that appertains to
 [wasps, bees, and hornets](https://pestpolicy.com/bees-vs-wasps-vs-hornets/) .
 **So, what are [baby](https://pestpolicy.com/baby-bed-bugs/) wasps, what do they look like?
-Well, a baby wasp is a youngling of a wasp that's between the egg stage to an adult wasp; includes the larvae, pupa, and then virgin queen or young male drone.�**
+Well, a baby wasp is a youngling of a wasp that's between the egg stage to an adult wasp; includes the larvae, pupa, and then virgin queen or young male drone.**
-However, the baby wasp will be helped in their feeding activities by the�adult worker wasps until they're adult enough to take various responsibilities.
+However, the baby wasp will be helped in their feeding activities by theadult worker wasps until they're adult enough to take various responsibilities.
 ## Details: What Do Baby Wasps Look Like?
 The wasps will move via 4 life stages to get to adulthood - these are Egg-Larvae-Pupa-Adult.
 However, the baby wasp is a youngling wasp that is between the stages of egg & adult wasp.
 - Therefore, the baby wasp is described as a development stage as the insect grows to become an adult.